Contact Details: Head Office

 The profound confidence, credibility and international reputation

-enjoyed by the Centre over the years, arising from its activities,
+enjoyed by the organisation over the years, arising from its activities,

 including its accountability and transparency, have led several donors